 The Working group members all produce country diagnostics.
 However, the purpose and methodologies applied can be different.

-ERBD private sector country diagnostics are prepared by EBRD staff in close consultation with national authorities and other stakeholders.
+European Bank for Reconstruction and Development (ERBD) private sector country diagnostics are prepared by EBRD staff in close consultation with national authorities and other stakeholders.
 The country private sector diagnostics focus on identifying the main obstacles to entrepreneurship and private sector development.
-They also include EBRD’s assessment on Transition Qualities scores (ATQ): an index based on a simple average of scores for the six EBRD transition qualities: competitive, well governed, integrated, inclusive, resilient and green.
+They also include EBRD’s assessment on Transition Qualities scores (ATQ): an index based on the six EBRD transition qualities: competitive, well governed, integrated, inclusive, resilient and green.
 The country diagnostics help shape the Bank’s strategic priorities and project selection in new country strategies.
 Each diagnostic informs the EBRD’s policy engagement with the authorities in the country.

 World Bank Systematic Country Diagnostic (SCD) reports are prepared by World Bank Group staff in close consultation with national authorities and other stakeholders.
 The SCD is a diagnostic exercise to identify key challenges and opportunities for a country to accelerate progress towards development objectives that are consistent with the twin goals of ending absolute poverty and boosting shared prosperity in a sustainable manner.
 It is intended to become a reference point for client consultations on priorities for World Bank Group country engagement.